 What Amount should be Recorded as an Impairment Loss?

 Business assets should be properly measured at their fair market value before testing for impairment.
 If goodwill has been assessed and identified as being impaired, the full impairment amount must be immediately written off as a loss.
-An impairment is recognized as a loss on the income statement and as a reduction in the goodwill account.
+An impairment is recognized as a loss on the income statement and as a reduction in the goodwill account on the balance sheet.

-The amount that should be recorded as a loss is the difference between the asset’s current fair market value and its carrying value or amount (i.e., the amount equal to the asset’s recorded cost).
+The amount that should be recorded as a loss is the difference between the goodwill’s current fair market value and its carrying value or amount (i.e., the amount equal to the asset’s recorded cost on the balance sheet).
 The maximum impairment loss cannot exceed the carrying amount – in other words, the asset’s value cannot be reduced below zero or recorded as a negative number.

 Company BB acquires the assets of company CC for $15M, valuing its assets at $10M and recognizing goodwill of $5M on its balance sheet.
 After a year, company BB tests its assets for impairment and finds out that company CC’s revenue has been declining significantly.
 As a result, the current value of company CC’s assets has decreased from $10M to $7M, having an impairment to the assets of $3M.
 This makes the value of the asset of goodwill drop down from $5M to $2M.